Investing

 What is an Investing Principle?

-An investing principle is a rule or guideline that you can follow when making an investment decision.
-Whenever you’re choosing investments or creating an investment strategy, you should consult your investing principles to decide how to proceed.
-Your investing principles should clearly reflect your financial goals and help keep you on track towards them.
+An investing principle is a rule or guideline that directs your investment decisions.
+When choosing investments or crafting an investment strategy, you should reference your principles to determine how to proceed.
+These principles should clearly align with your financial goals and help maintain your focus on achieving them.

 Why Do You Need Investing Principles?